Regional University Network – European University

 - Short Advanced Programmes

 The SAB works both at a regional level and a European level.

-It meets every six months to review and advise on the RUN-EU strategy, achievements and its impact at the regional level.
+Each RUN-EU higher education institution has its own regional SAB that meets every six months to review and advise on the RUN-EU strategy, achievements and its impact at the institutional level.

 Knowledge and research areas